-Except in the cases where the Dean believes it to be in the best interest of the institution to temporarily suspend the student, the student accused of a code violation shall be permitted to continue activities as a student without prejudice until a decision has been made and any appeal process completed.
+In the cases where the Dean believes it to be in the best interest of the institution to temporarily suspend the student, he or she retains the right to do so.

 Logan reserves the right to take immediate action on a complaint in extreme situations, bypassing the committee system.